csci3320/fall2020/SyllabusAddendum.md

 - Additional office hours will be held from 10:30 to 11:45 on Mondays, Wednesdays, and Fridays.

 - When students attend the course remotely, they are expected to do so in a professional manner.
 This includes turning their cameras on, and, if they choose to use a virtual background, to use one that is neither animated nor distracting to others.
 If students are unable to attend remotely using a camera, they should contact their instructor.

+- The Bachelor of Science Information Systems (BIS) and Bachelor of Science Computer Science (BCS) Programs are accredited by the Accreditation Board for Engineering and Technology (ABET).
+This organization requires that we keep samples of student work.
+Unless you specify otherwise, I may retain your exams and assignments for accreditation purposes and return a copy to you.